First, the conclusion! A comparison table showing the types and features of SD cards at a glance

 It is used in a very small number of legacy device, such as old digital cameras and portable audio players.

-High compatibility recognized by a wide range of devices is the final bastion.
+The final bastion is high compatibility that is recognized by a wide range of devices.

 2. SDHC Card (High Capacity) - The best standard when you're not sure which one to choose!